giry-dev/mangrove-docs/docs/web-app/strategies/key-actions-questions/how-to-withdraw-inventory.md

 6. Review the information provided on the card, click on "Withdraw" and confirm the transaction on your wallet provider

-7. Wait for confirmation and then choose between clicking on "View strategy" to manage our strategy or selecting "Done" to go back to the Strategies page
+7. sign the transaction, wait for confirmation and choose between clicking on "View strategy" to manage our strategy or selecting "Done" to go back to the Strategies page